 Your synopsis should contain two key components.
 First, you should highlight the theme(s) of your book.
 It includes the primary conflict and main character traits.

 Second, you need to mention the essential subplots and supporting characters.
-Subplots are-sided stories that occur during the action.
+Subplots are stories that occur during the action.
 Supporting characters play minor roles but still add depth to the story.

 4. Use Action Words

-If your synopsis contains lots of words describing events, then you’ve probably written a boring one.
+If your synopsis contains many words describing events, you’ve probably written a boring one.
 Instead, use active verbs whenever possible.

 If you can replace “the heroine was kidnapped” with “she was abducted,” you’ll make your synopsis more interesting.